joshterrill/joshterrill.com/content/blog/analyzing-government-documents-1/index.md

 I thought it might be interesting to also check where dollar amounts and names of non-US countries might be referenced.
 It's a very similar process to the above method, except we need to get a list of all non-US countries, and add another condition to our if statement.

-There are many lists of countries online, this is the one I used: https://gist.github.com/incredimike/1469814
+There are many lists of countries online, this is the one I used: <a href="https://gist.github.com/incredimike/1469814" target="new">https://gist.github.com/incredimike/1469814</a>

 So now you save it into a txt file, read from it, and add another loop.